 Feeling inspired to take action?
 Let’s start with a small and simple step:

-Commit now to one simple action to increase your satisfaction with your job; something you can start implementing tomorrow.
+Commit now to one simple action to increase your satisfaction with your career; something you can start implementing tomorrow.

 Don’t put it off!
-Begin working on this right away, and share your commitments in the Comments section below to inspire others.
+Begin working on this right away, and share your commitments with friends and family.

 Find more inspiration on this subject in my article “How to fall in love with your job” and look out for my next one, where I’ll be sharing ideas on how to help your staff enjoy their work.